 3. St. Michael's Basilica

 The St. Michael Archangel Basilica overlooks the Miramichi River in the Canadian province of New Brunswick.
 The Basilica, a great example of Gothic style, is one of Miramichi's most prominent architectural landmarks.
-In addition, it serves as the Apostolic seat of the Roman Catholic Diocese of Chatham.

 Address: 10 Howard St, Miramichi, NB E1N 0C4, Canada.